DESASTRES NATURALES

 Nuevo León and Coahuila were the most affected states.
 In addition, it left 100 dead.

-Paulina (1997)
+PAULINA (1997)

 It is one of the most devastating hurricanes in Mexico, as it caused the death of 300 people.
 The category 4 phenomenon left havoc in Chiapas, Oaxaca and Guerrero.

-Stan (2005)
+STAN (2005)

 It was a category 1 hurricane, which caused flooding and landslides that caused more than 200 deaths in Veracruz.

-Wilma (2005)
+WILMA (2005)

 One of the most dangerous hurricanes in the country, it made landfall on the Yucatan Peninsula, leaving more than 100 dead.